igneus/gly/README.md

   * syllabified lyrics entered in a format inspired by LilyPond
 * music and lyrics can be interspersed as needed
 * no semicolons in the header
-* custom header fields supported (commented out in the GABC output;
-  as gregorio crashes on headers it doesn't know)
+* custom header fields supported (commented out in the GABC output, as gregorio doesn't tolerate headers it doesn't know)
 * several scores per file (when compiled to gabc, each becomes a separate file)
 * compile pdf preview by a single command, without writing any (La)TeX